needle-tools/needle-engine-support/documentation/project_structure.md

 # Project structure 📚

+## Recommended scene complexity

+> The scene complexity here is recommended to ensure good performance across a range of web-capable devices and bandwidths.
+There's no technical limitation to this beyond the capabilities of your device.

+- Max.
+50 MB export size uncompressed (usually ends up ~10-20 MB compressed)
+- Max.
+500k vertices (less if you target mobile VR as well)
+- Max.
+4x 2k lightmaps

+You can split up scenes into multiple glTF files with some limitations, and then load those on demand (only when needed).
+This keeps loading performance fast and file size small.

 ## Unity project structure
 You can organize your assets like in any typical Unity project.
 If you are not familiar with Unity you may follow [this guide ⇡](https://learn.unity.com/tutorial/project-organization-2019-3#5f68a346edbc2a002004052b) for a first overview.
 In general Unity assets are organized in two main parts: ``Assets`` and ``Packages``.